abamidele/klee/README.md

 Usage: `./klee-snapshot-[llvm-version-number] --workspace_dir [PATH TO WORKSPACE DIR]  [FLAGS] -- [PATH TO BINARY]`

 FLAGS:

     * `--arch`
         OPTIONS [`amd64`, `amd64_avx`, `amd64_avx512`, aarch64]
-        Any architecture that remill can lift klee can run.

     * `--dynamic`
         bool that represents if the binary is dynamically linked.
 Set to false by default.